davidekim/ppi_iterative_opt/README.md

 cd ../../
 ~~~

-Open ppi_iterative_opt.py in a text editor and edit the configuration parameters to point to your RFDiffusion, Protein MPNN, and Alphafold2 installations.
+Open ppi_iterative_opt.py in a text editor and edit the configuration parameters to point to alternative RFDiffusion, Protein MPNN, and/or Alphafold2 installations if desired.

 Optional:
 Install Rosetta if you want to design with disulfides.